jessdriscoll/jessdriscoll.github.io/_posts/2018/2018-11-30-obsessions.md

 Nothing makes me happier than having a project.
 My brain has been like this since I was a kid.
 I would get fixated on a topic, then go out to learn as much about it as I could, to the exclusion of all else.
 It’s one reason I was a poor student at school; the teacher’s topics and mine just never seemed to line up.

-A short list of past obsessions (not in chronological order):
+A short (and incomplete) list of past obsessions (not in chronological order):
 - Egyptian mythology
 - Ancient Greek and Roman mythology
 - Beat poets